Concordium/concordium.github.io/source/shared/smart-contracts/guides/deploy-module.rst

-   When deploying a smart contract module built using ``cargo-concordium`` version < 2, or built directly with ``cargo``, it is necessary to specify the smart contract version with the ``--wasm-version [0, v0, V0, 1, v1, V1]`` option.
+   When deploying a smart contract module built using ``cargo-concordium`` version < 2, or built directly with ``cargo``, it is necessary to specify the smart contract version with the ``--contract-version [0, v0, V0, 1, v1, V1]`` option.

 If successful, the output should be similar to the following: